-Another U.S. Embassy worker stationed in Havana has been affected by a mysterious health ailment that has affected at least two dozen other diplomatic workers and family members in Cuba since late 2016, the State Department said this week.
+Another U.S. Embassy worker stationed in Havana has been afflicted by a mysterious health ailment that has affected at least two dozen other diplomatic workers and family members in Cuba since late 2016, the State Department said this week.

 The individual, whose symptoms were medically confirmed by the State Department, was one of two government workers evacuated from the U.S. Embassy in Havana earlier this month to be screened for possible brain injuries, which the State Department believes are linked to “specific attacks” on its workers and their families.
 The other worker is still being evaluated, State Department spokeswoman Heather Nauert said at a Thursday news briefing.

-The mysterious illness, often reported along with unusual sounds and vibrations, have puzzled investigators for nearly two years — not just in Cuba, but also in China, where “a number” of U.S. government employees were pulled from the southern Chinese city of Guangzhou this spring over similar concerns.
+The mysterious illnesses, often reported along with unusual sounds and vibrations, have puzzled investigators for nearly two years — not just in Cuba, but also in China, where “a number” of U.S. government employees were pulled from the southern Chinese city of Guangzhou this spring over similar concerns.

 In both cases, it’s still unclear what (or who) exactly is behind the illnesses or if a sound is even the cause.
 Here’s what we know about what happened in Cuba and China, and what’s next.